Michel Imbert: Scientific contributions

 At the end of the 1950s, Michel Imbert demonstrated, with Pierre Buser, the existence of a convergence of visual, auditory and somesthesic signals at the level of the pre-central cortex in cats.
 He also established that visual signals can bypass the primary visual cortex to reach extra-striated areas directly.

-He carried out his first work on the post-natal development of the visual system at the Collège de France in the chair of neurophysiology, of which he is the deputy director.
+He carried out his first work on the post-natal development of the visual system at the Collège de France in the chair of neurophysiology, of which he was the deputy director.
 He established that neurons selective to the orientation of a visual stimulus are present in the primary visual cortex prior to any visual experience.
 He demonstrates that extra-ocular proprioceptive afferents play a determining role in the development of properties previously considered exclusively visual, and, in the primate, he establishes that the coding of three-dimensional vision is dependent on oculomotor vergence signals.

 Contrary to what was then generally accepted, retinal afferents are not distributed in the kneeling body and the lateral superior colliculus in distinct layers according to competitive mechanisms assigning their place to the axons of the ganglion cells originating from each eye.
 In mice enucleated in utero, the areas of the target structures of the optic fibers, left vacant by enucleation, are not completely reoccupied by those from the remaining eye.
 Thus, despite the absence of competition, the related fibres occupy the areas intended to receive them without completely re-inverting the previously deafferented areas.
 He shows that in anophthalmic mice (C57-An) the relationship between the kneeling body and the visual cortex follows a topographical order that does not differ fundamentally from the "retinotopic" order of the normal mouse, despite the absence of both retinas.

 In a New World monkey (Callithrix jacchus), he analyzed the post-natal development of ocular dominance columns accompanied by variations in the distribution of NMDAR1 receptors in the granular layers and inhomogeneity in cortical microvascularization.